Back to Blog

 For years, a capable chat in the browser was the fastest way to put domain-tuned models in front of security teams.
 That foundation let us ship quickly, gather feedback, and prove what “security-first” AI could do when refusals and hand-waving weren’t the default answer.

-What is an Integrated Hacking Environment?
+What is an integrated hacking environment?

 “Integrated” means you are not constantly context-switching between a browser tab, a half-dozen terminals, and a pile of manual copy-paste.
 The environment is meant to orchestrate multi-step, tool-using workflows-often called agentic-so the assistant can plan, invoke capabilities, and carry state across steps instead of forgetting everything after each reply.